Desolate Oath

 The moment grows quiet.

 Just beyond the warped glass, I recognize something.
-A pool of caustic fluid, cracked and spilling onto the ground.
+A pool of caustic fluid, cracked and spilling out.
 Illithid parasites writhe and die on the ground.
 Doomed without a host.

 Tadpoles.